 Substance and accessibility.
 They’re often considered opposing forces when it comes to pop music, making it all the more impressive when a band like Scenic Route to Alaska so effortlessly delivers ample doses of both.

-Admirably, the album stays true to the band’s exciting live performances, where the energy is palpable and the fun contagious.
+The recordings effortlessly capture the excitement of the band’s live performance, where the energy is palpable and the fun contagious.
 Always locked in with a syncopation that can only stem from a long collective history, the boys bounce from ballads to bangers with ease, leaving a lasting impression on any kind of audience in front of them.
 The band is perhaps best defined through dichotomy: young but mature, curious but collected, accessible but substantial.
 Such balance is all too rare in this scene, but thankfully, Scenic Route to Alaska strikes it with a style all their own.